 - Fully Hardy

-Hydrangea petiolaris (Climbing Hydrangea) are a hardy climbing deciduous plant that uses its adventitious roots to grip to walls and fences and flowers from around June onward producing enormous white lacecap style flowers that can be almost 30cm (1ft long).
-Slow to start growing they sometimes takes a couple of years for them to establish before they really start to put on growth and show there full potential but its well worth the wait.
+Hydrangea petiolaris (Climbing Hydrangea) is a hardy climbing deciduous plant that uses its adventitious roots to grip to walls and fences and flowers from around June onward producing enormous white lacecap style flowers that can be almost 30cm (1ft long).
+Slow to start growing they sometimes take a couple of years for them to establish before they really start to put on growth and show their full potential but it’s well worth the wait.

 Pruning Climbing Hydrangeas